Regisedge-Solutions/django-tutorial/README.md

 5. Include the individual `urls.py` to the website's `urls.py`
 6. Notes
     * Reference for Django Rest Framework [Link](https://www.django-rest-framework.org/tutorial/quickstart)
-    * Homework : Try to change the routing so that the REST apis are available at apis/ and other routing remains as earlier.
+    * Homework : Try to change the routing so that the REST apis are available at `apis/` and other routing remains as earlier.
+The current method of implementation does not list all the API end point.
+One way could be to import the individual viewports in the website `urls.py` and add default router only in that file.

 <!-- STEP 5 -->